jnsebgosselin/gwhat/README.md

 ![Logo](https://github.com/jnsebgosselin/WHAT/blob/master/Images/WHAT_banner_lowres(150).png)
 ====

 WARNING: The Governement of Canada issued an update on 15/01/2015 of their website which caused compatibility issues with some features of WHAT.
-A new version of the software ([WHAT v4.1.2](https://github.com/jnsebgosselin/WHAT/releases)) has been released to fix this issue.
+A new version of the software ([WHAT v4.1.2](https://github.com/jnsebgosselin/WHAT/releases)) has been released to fix this problem.

 What is WHAT
 ============